Hawkfry-Group/omni-user-manager/README.md

 - Single-value attributes should be provided as strings
 - The tool will only update attributes that have changed from their current values in Omni

 > **Important:** Omni assigns its own unique user IDs when users are created.
-Any update or delete operation (such as `bulk-update-users`) must use the Omni-assigned IDs, not placeholder or pre-specified IDs from your input files.
+Any update or delete operation (such as `update-user-attributes`) must use the Omni-assigned IDs, not placeholder or pre-specified IDs from your input files.
 To obtain the correct IDs, use the `search-users` or `export-users-json` command after creation and use those IDs for subsequent operations.

 > **Note:** DELETE operations return 204 No Content on success.
 The CLI now handles this correctly and does not treat it as an error.